VillageOfGamers/minecraft-server-startup-scripts/README.md

 # Minecraft Server Startup Scripts

-This will be a collection of shell-based scripts designed to start up a Minecraft server, as well as perform sanity checks to ensure everything operates smoothly.
+This is a collection of shell-based scripts designed to start up a Minecraft server, as well as perform sanity checks to ensure everything operates smoothly.

 Shellscript version currently written to support BASH, DASH, ZSH, KSH, and ASH!
 A Windows PowerShell version has been finally made and is guaranteed to work on PowerShell 7 under Windows!